Can a Capital Loss Carryover to the Next Year?

 $3,000 of a Capital Loss Can Be Used to Offset Ordinary Income.

 If you have a $10,000 capital loss and no gains, you can use $3,000 of the capital loss to deduct against ordinary income.
 For example, if your ordinary income is $50,000, you will get to deduct the $3,000 of capital loss, and so you will only pay tax on $47,000 of ordinary income.
 The remaining $7,000 of loss can be carried forward to the following year.
+If you're married but file separate returns, each spouse can't deduct more than $1,500 against ordinary income.

 Capital Losses Can Be Carried Over Indefinitely

 Let's assume the stock market has a bad year.
 You sell a stock or mutual fund and realize a $20,000 loss.
 You have no capital gains that year.
 First, you use $3,000 of the loss to offset ordinary income.
 The remaining $17,000 will carry over to the next year.
 Next year, if you have $5,000 of capital gain, you can use $5,000 of your remaining loss carryover to offset this gain, $3,000 to deduct against ordinary income, and the remaining $9,000 will then carry forward to the next tax year.
-If you had no realized capital gains for the following three years, the remaining $9,000 tax loss would be used up, $3,000 at a time, over those three years.
+If you had no realized capital gains for the following 3 years, the remaining $9,000 tax loss would be used up, $3,000 at a time, over those 3 years.

 Should I Realize Losses Now?